Go big or go home for Christmas night dessert, am I right? # 154: Tiramisu Bûche de Noël

 This cake incorporated a dark chocolate ganache and smelled like chocolate heaven.
 Judging by my pictures, the 2015 edition used dutch-process cocoa to get the oreo-black effect.
 I had to whip mountains of air into the eggs for this batch, a total of almost 20 minutes of whipping in the stand mixer!
 Since I was using my mom’s stand mixer which she’s had (and heavily used) since college, I felt the need to apologize to it.
 It’s a terra cotta brown KitchenAid and isn’t phased by much.

 The lovely thing about yule log cakes, is that you can coat the entire outside in delicious frosting and no one needs to know about the huge cracks that betrayed you underneath.
-I waiting about 10 minutes too long to roll it and it cracked in 3 places.
+I waited about 10 minutes too long to roll it and it cracked in 3 places.
 Luckily I wasn’t going for a naked finish, so the mascarpone whipped cream worked it’s magic.

 I went with the single log look, without additional branches.
 I think the squirrels approved.
 Next time I’ll need to try doing one with a ganache coating so I can make textured bark!
 Stay tuned for 2020.